 What is BI

-According to Gartner glossary business intelligence (BI) is an umbrella phrase that involves applications, infrastructure, tools, and best practices which ensure access to and analysis of the requisite information to boost and enhance performance and decisions with the help of multidimensional libraries, forecasts, ad-hoc analytical reports, etc. To put it simply Business intelligence incorporates all the technologies and methods to analyze data belonging to the business.
+According to Gartner glossary business intelligence (BI) is an umbrella phrase that involves applications, infrastructure, tools, and best practices which ensure access to the analysis of the requisite information to boost and enhance performance and decisions with the help of multidimensional libraries, forecasts, ad-hoc analytical reports, etc. To put it simply Business intelligence incorporates all the technologies and methods to analyze data belonging to the business.
 Depending on a tool used by an enterprise or a company BI includes current, historical and predictive information of operations and transactions.
 Those technologies and methods are traditionally intended to facilitate big data interpretation by searching insights for a business, which otherwise wouldn’t be obtainable.
-As a rule business intelligence is utilized both for taking rapid business decisions and strategizing.
+As a rule business intelligence programs are utilized both for taking rapid business decisions and strategizing.

 As for rapid solutions, also known as operational decisions, they customarily comprise product marketing and price formation; when it comes to strategy developing - a user would need to determine priorities, targets and the field of concern.
 To that end, the best method for a business will be to merge external and internal data to analyze them combined together.
 Whereas internal data are drawn from inside company sources (finance, marketing, sales, hr), external data represent all data outside the company’s operating systems.
 After being combined the data serve as a completely new set of information through which a user can create complex reports and attain new insights for the competitive edge and long-lasting sustainability.
-Consequently, owing to business intelligence organizations get empowered to estimate current product demand and supply in the market and choose the most appropriate development pattern.
+Consequently, owing to business intelligence systems and services organizations get empowered to estimate current product demand and supply in the market and choose the most appropriate development pattern.

 The emergence of Business Intelligence